 Agonizing Blast goes perfectly with one of the best Cantrip Spells of the Warlock Class, Eldritch Blast.
 This Cantrip will shoot off beams that increase in number at specific levels as your character levels up.
 The damage is insane itself, and Warlock players can keep their distance, taking down one enemy at a time.

 To enhance the Eldritch Blast effects even further, get yourself Agonizing Blast from Eldritch Invocations.
 As the description says, Agonizing Blast will directly affect the beam’s damage by adding your Charisma modifier to it.
-Lastly, we recommend using the Hex spell alongside, which provides 1d6 damage to the enemies.
+Lastly, I recommend using the Hex spell alongside, which provides 1d6 damage to the enemies.

 Repelling Blast